federated-data-sharing/common-api/doc/User_Guide_CLI.md

 Using `curl` and `jq` on the command line is a low level way to interact with the API in shell scripts.

-We assuming the API is accessible at an endpoint `FDS_ENDPOINT`.
+We assume the API is accessible at an endpoint `FDS_ENDPOINT`.
 For example, if you run the reference implementation, this will be:

 ```sh
 FDS_ENDPOINT="https://localhost:8443/federated-data-sharing/1.1.0"